The Narrow Valley

 Pale-eyed and menacing, she stalked towards the trees, feathers fluffed up, bloodied beak glinting in the morning light.

 Silveo knew her too: Thunder.
 Once she had been Haelle’s miryhl, but she had never been considered tame by anyone except her Rider.
 Even Mhysra had admitted to feeling nervous around this big, silent miryhl.

 “Maegla help us,” someone whispered amongst the trees.

 Each Rider and miryhl pair was a match forged by a goddess, but it had been a long time since Maegla’s blessing had been felt on this mountain.

-With one hand resting on his sword hilt, Imaino straightened his shoulders and strode out to meet her.
+“Let’s hope so.”
+Taking a deep breath, with one hand resting on his sword hilt, Imaino straightened his shoulders and strode out to meet Thunder.

 ~ Next Chapter ~